'MERCEDITAS' - Deborah Henson-Conant

 Enjoy these wonderful ‘Taste Test’ videos from some of the first 50 players to ever play the solo version of this piece:

-In the “First 50 Players” project we invited harpists around the world to choose a few measures and play them – releasing the music from the paper for the first time.
+In 2022 when we released the first editions for both the lever harp and the pedal harp versions, we invited harpists around the world to choose a few measures and play them – releasing the music from the paper for the first time.
 Some of the players in the “First 50 Players” project sent us ‘taste tests’ of longer sections of “Merceditas”, where they’re reading or rehearsing the piece and you can get a sense of how it sounds.

 The inimitable Josh Layne taste tests Cadenza measures C22-C36.
 Learn more about Josh Layne